Bioconductor/auxiliary_docker_containers/README.md

 See the README.md file in each directory for more detailed information.

+Several of these containers are hosted on Docker Hub (as automated builds) and can be downloaded with `docker pull`.

 ### devel_3.1

 A very basic container with R (devel AKA 3.2) and Bioconductor 3.1 (the "devel" version).